Banana peel: In comical context

 Banana peel is also part of the classic physical comedy slapstick visual gag, the "slipping on a banana peel".
 This gag was already seen as classic in 1920s America.
 It can be traced to the late 19th century, when banana peel waste was considered a public hazard in a number of American towns.
 Although banana peel-slipping jokes date to at least 1854, they became much more popular, beginning in the late-1860s, when the large-scale importation of bananas made them more readily available.
 Vaudeville comedian Cal Stewart included banana peel jokes in one of the earliest comedy albums, Uncle Josh in a Department Store in 1903.
 Before banana peels were readily available, orange peels and other fruit skins were recognized as slippery and used in jokes, but not to the extent of banana peels.
 Slipping on a banana peel was at one point a real concern with municipal ordinances governing the disposal of the peel.

 The coefficient of friction of banana peel on a linoleum surface was measured at just 0.07, about half that of lubricated metal on metal.
 Researchers attribute this to the crushing of the natural polysaccharide follicular gel, releasing a homogenous sol.
 This finding was awarded the 2014 Ig Nobel Prize for physics.

 MythBusters would later test the gag to see if it is as effective as portrayed in media.
-The results were labeled as "busted", as it turned out that slipping on banana peels every time someone trod upon them is something exaggerated in fiction; it takes much more specific circumstances for the scenario to occur reliably in reality.
+The myth was deemed "busted", as the test subjects slipped only when running rather than merely walking.